Internal Medicine PGY-2 Pharmacy Residency

 Internal Medicine

-The Internal Medicine Rotations are designed to provide the resident with the opportunity to develop the knowledge and skills about the clinical course, manifestations and therapy of core disease states through direct instruction, observation and modeling by the preceptor.
+The Internal Medicine Rotations (IM 1-4) are designed to provide the resident with the opportunity to develop the knowledge and skills about the clinical course, manifestations and therapy of core disease states through direct instruction, observation and modeling by the preceptor.
 The rotation allows some flexibility in focused topics to meet the interests of the resident.
 Residents will have the opportunity to apply this knowledge through active participation in the multidisciplinary team and focused projects relating to internal medicine with coaching and facilitation occurring by the preceptor.
-The Adult Inpatient Medicine Service (AIMS) consists of 8 traditional teaching teams and 10 hospitalist based accountable care units throughout the progressive and medical/surgical units.
-During these rotations, the resident will participate in rounds with the traditional teaching teams that are comprised of an attending physician, 3 medical residents and medical students.
-During some of the internal medicine rotations, the resident will serve as the primary preceptor for APPE students from Butler University.
+The Adult Inpatient Medicine Service (AIMS) consists of 8 traditional teaching teams (attending, 3 medical residents, and up to 3 medical students) and 12 hospitalist based accountable care units throughout the progressive and medical/surgical units.
+The internal medicine rotation is designed to provide the resident with the opportunity to develop the knowledge and skills about the clinical course, manifestations and therapy of core disease states through direct instruction, observation and modeling by the preceptor.
+The PGY2 resident will be assigned to a teaching team for each of their rotations with additional unit based requirement added as they progress through the four rotations.
+During some of the internal medicine rotations (IM 2 and 4), the resident will serve as the primary preceptor for APPE students from Butler University.
 This experience is designed to provide the resident with the experience of serving as the primary preceptor including creation of rotation materials, implementing rotation plan and giving feedback.
 The rotation will focus on academia and precepting topics, yet allow some flexibility to meet the interests of needs of the resident

 Infectious Diseases